piercingecho/flare-capture/README.md

 # Directions for Front-End Use:
 After powering on the system, the user will place a completed bulb test sheet under the system(as close to the center as possible).
 Pull every module from GitHub into a giving directory.

 The user will then run the "main.py" function and wait for a preview of the camera to appear.
 Once the preview appears, the user is allowed to move the strip however much they want in order for the strip to be alligned with the camera.
+Make sure that the camera shows the lines going horizontally between each pair of bulbs.

 When the user is ready, they will push the button and wait for the cannied image, which they can then exit out of.
 They should then enter the type of test they ran, which for now consists of the three bulb-to-bulb interactions.
 Later implementation will exist for the one-to-three bulb.

 After waiting for the program to run, they should be met with multiple areas sectionedwith squares, each depicting a bulb.
 The program ends with giving each bulb's average RGB value, as well as the overall average between the left and right.

-## Directions for Download, etc:
+Directions for Download, etc:

-##Summary of Modules
+# Summary of Modules

 - main: calls setup and executes the rest of the program.
 - photomain630: takes an image, bypassing the need for the camera or button modules (the three programs described below).